FurkanBaran/TowFinder/README.md

 # TowFinder

 TowFinder is a C# project designed to help users find nearby tow operators based on city and district selection.
 The project utilizes ASP.NET Core 8.0 and Entity Framework Core for a robust and scalable application.
+The application follows the MVC (Model-View-Controller) pattern to separate concerns and ensure a modular and maintainable codebase.
 This README provides a comprehensive guide to set up and run the project.

 ## Project Overview